Construction Tool Reviews and Comparisons for Owner-Builders

 Framing Nailers

-- Cons: Heavier; more vibration; requires compressor
+- Ryobi P325: Affordable; reliable operation; standard features.
+Heavier; more vibration; requires compressor.

-- Pros: No compressor needed; reliable; good power; brushless motor
+- Dewalt DCN692B: No compressor needed; reliable; good power; brushless motor.
+Heavy (7.5 lbs); battery drains in 500-700 nails.

-- Pros: Powerful; 700-1,000 nails per battery; smooth operation; well-balanced
+- Milwaukee 2744-20: Powerful; 700-1,000 nails per battery; smooth operation; well-balanced.
+Expensive; requires M18 platform.

 Real-World Comparison: Task: Nail 500 studs to plates (1,000 nails)